All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Average weight loss on liraglutide 2.4mg from clinical trials and dose-ranging studies.
 Understand realistic outcomes and what influences your results.

-The average weight loss on liraglutide 2.4mg is approximately 6.3 kg (about 14 lbs) over 20 weeks, according to the pivotal dose-ranging study published in The Lancet.
+The average weight loss on liraglutide 2.4mg is approximately 6.3 kg (about 14 lbs) over 20 weeks, according to the important dose-ranging study published in The Lancet.
 This places the 2.4mg dose squarely in the clinically meaningful range, making it a viable option for patients who respond well here.
 We will break down the data, compare it to other doses, and explain what factors shape your individual outcome.

 The Key Study: Astrup et al. Dose-Ranging Trial